ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-parameter.rst

     // PARAMETER_CONVERSION - Added: Aug-2021

 Please use the date format shown above to avoid ambiguity.
 Please also keep the date on the same line as the key word "PARAMETER_CONVERSION" so that the date can be seen in the return, when grep-ing/searching the code.
-When adding to an already existing AP_Param::ConversionInfo table, please add the conversions as a new block with the the conversion comment above the new block.
+When adding to an already existing AP_Param::ConversionInfo table, please add the conversions as a new block with the conversion comment above the new block.
 For example:

 .. code-block:: cpp